AhilJose/ionic-login/README.md

 # Simple Login Page using Ionic 3

-Just run the APK file (login.apk) PHP files are hosted on my personnel webserver.
+Just run the APK file (https://github.com/AhilJose/ionic-login/blob/master/login.apk) PHP files are hosted on my personnel webserver.
 You can just install the APK for testing,
 #### Sample inputs
 username: akhil